haskell-distributed/distributed-process/tutorials/ch-tutorial4.md

 ---
-layout: tutorial3
+layout: tutorial
+sections: ['Introduction', 'Implementing the Client', 'Implementing the Server', 'Making use of Async', 'Wiring up Handlers', 'Putting it all together', 'Performance Considerations']
 categories: tutorial
 title: Managed Process Tutorial
 ---

 ### Introduction

-The source code on which this tutorial is based is kept on github, and can be accessed [here][1].
+The source code on which this tutorial is (loosely) based is kept on github, and can be accessed [here][1].
 Please note that this tutorial is based on the stable (master) branch of distributed-process-platform.

+### Managed Processes

-The main idea behind `ManagedProcess` is to separate the functional and non-functional aspects of a process.
-By functional, we mean whatever application specific task the process performs, and by non-functional we mean the *concurrency* or, more precisely, handling of the process' mailbox.
+The main idea behind a `ManagedProcess` is to separate the functional and non-functional aspects of an actor.
+By functional, we mean whatever application specific task the actor performs, and by non-functional we mean the *concurrency* or, more precisely, handling of the process' mailbox and its interaction with other actors (i.e., clients).

-Another effect that `ManagedProcess` has is to provide client code with a typed, specific API for interacting with the process, much as a TypedChannel does.
+Another effect of the `ManagedProcess` API is to provide client code with a typed (i.e., type specific) API for interacting with the process, much as a `TypedChannel` does.
 We achieve this by writing and exporting functions that operate on the types we want clients to see, and using the API from `Control.Distributed.Process.Platform.ManagedProcess.Client` to interact with the server.

 Let's imagine we want to execute tasks on an arbitrary node, using a mechanism much as we would with the `call` API from distributed-process.